-Finally, I would like to take this opportunity to thank Clive Elphick for chairing the Pensions Committee so successfully over the last few years.
-I'd also like to thank everyone involved, including our employers, staff and external contractors, for helping the Committee manage the Closed Pension Fund over the last year.
-I would also like to thank the Committee itself for its hard work and diligence over the year.
-We will continue to keep you updated on our work through www.eapf.org.uk
+Finally, I would like to take this opportunity to thank both my predecessor, Joanne Segars, for chairing the Pensions Committee so successfully and the Committee itself for its hard work and diligence over the last year.
+On behalf of the Pensions Committee, I also thank everyone involved, including our pension fund management team, employers and external contractors for helping the Committee manage the Closed Pension Fund.
+We will continue to keep you updated on our work through www.eapf.org.uk.